Vietnam.vn - Nền tảng quảng bá Việt Nam

 Currently, PDVSA-appointed intermediaries handle all oil and gas exports from Roszarubezhneft’s joint ventures in Venezuela.
 These intermediaries enjoy the majority of revenues and profits from services provided by Roszarubezhneft.

-PDVSA owes Roszarubezhneft subsidiaries about $3.2 billion in oil exports and the Russian conglomerate alone $1.4 billion from previous loans, sources said.
-The two sides are currently in dispute over these debts.
+PDVSA owes Roszarubezhneft subsidiaries about $3.2 billion in oil exports and the Russian group alone $1.4 billion from previous loans, sources said.
+The two sides are in dispute over these debts.

-According to analysts, Roszarubezhneft's proposal faces a number of significant hurdles related to regulations governing Venezuela's oil exports.
+Roszarubezhneft's proposal faces several significant hurdles related to regulations governing Venezuela's oil exports, according to analysts.

-In addition, PDVSA is also facing financial difficulties after Venezuelan auditors discovered that the company had not paid billions of dollars in oil export fees to its partners.
+In addition, PDVSA is also facing financial difficulties after Venezuelan auditors discovered that the company has not paid billions of dollars in oil export fees to its partners.

 Venezuelan law gives PDVSA full control over crude and fuel exports.
 Last year, the company allowed Chevron to export crude from its joint ventures in Venezuela to settle outstanding debt issues between the two parties.